7 Best generators for your RV air conditioner (Full reviews)

 What size generator is needed to run an RV air conditioner?

-You should take note of the BTU of your RV air conditioner.
+It would be best if you took note of the BTU of your RV air conditioner.
 This will determine how many watts will be required to keep your RV cool and comfortable.

-Take some time to add up the wattage that each of your appliances needs and choose a generator that can easily cope with the demand.
+Take some time to add up the wattage each of your appliances needs and choose a generator that can easily cope with the demand.

 What power output is required to run an RV air conditioner?

-After asking multiple RV owners, the general consensus is that a generator needs to have 2000 to 4000-watt capacity.
+After asking multiple RV owners, the consensus is that a generator needs to have 2000 to 4000-watt capacity.

 If you have a 13,000 BTU AC unit with a 10 EER rating, your generator must produce about 1,300 watts.